Co-Director & Lead Teacher

 Kristyn Lum is a San Francisco native with a deep affinity for play-based learning and outdoor exploration.
 From some of her early experiences of camping and climbing, tending to her garden, digging for “fossils” at the park and collecting treasures at the beach, she feels fortunate to have been able to experience the many opportunities for risk-taking, wonder, and independence that nature so graciously provides.
 She graduated from San Diego State University with a B.S. in Child and Family Development with an emphasis on Family Development.
 Throughout her time at San Diego State University, she had the pleasure of being able to incorporate some of her passions in life with her work out in the field—from teaching youth about environmental conservation with Ms. Smarty-Plants (at the Water Conservation Garden) to promoting local resources that build healthy families and communities with the San Diego Trauma Informed Guide Team.
 She hopes to create safe and conducive environments that model education as it fits the individual and believes that there is no single approach for every person.
 She has been inspired by children’s curiosity and wonder, and maintains the notion that what makes an individual unique is also what makes our society whole.
 Through nature, children feel empowered by respect, self-sufficiency, and are given the freedom to engage and thrive in their community.
 When she’s not directly working with children and families, she can be found in her kitchen cooking, spending time painting, outside gardening or making her way to the nearest forest.

 Sarah Tomkins was born in Swindon, England and moved with her family to Los Gatos, California when she was 3 years old.
 She feels lucky to have grown up in two very different landscapes, spending her childhood exploring the beaches and mountains of the California coast as well as enjoying summers back in England playing in the fields and streams of the countryside.
-Sarah moved to San Francisco 8 years ago and is so grateful to call this beautiful city home.
+Sarah moved to San Francisco 10 years ago and is so grateful to call this beautiful city home.
 She obtained a B.A. in Child and Adolescent Development with an emphasis on Early Childhood Education from San Francisco State University in 2016.
 She has worked with young children in various environments, including with Jumpstart for Young Children, as both an Au Pair and Nanny for many families, and as a Preschool Teacher at a play-based center in Bernal Heights.
 After taking some time to travel and work abroad, Sarah realized the positive impact of following our natural instinct to explore and couldn’t be happier to have the outdoors as her new classroom.
 Sarah is passionate about forming meaningful relationships with children and aims to guide their learning through play.
-She loves the infinite possibilities outdoor education provides for them and is so excited to join the Spire School community this year!
+She loves the infinite possibilities outdoor education provides for them!

-Rahma Benotmane was born in Virginia then moved to Hawaii when she was 10 years old.
-The change from colorful seasons to the sandy shores of O’ahu opened her eyes to the diversity of flora and fauna.
-She enjoyed her time outside riding bikes in the forest, hiking muddy waterfalls, and playing in the surf.
-Learning about the environment as a child sparked her interest in working in education and conservation.
-In 2016 she moved to San Francisco to pursue her education and graduated in 2020 with a BA in Environmental Studies.
-Along the way she has worked with children as a tutor, mentor, and support staff at schools all over San Francisco.
-Working with diverse groups of children she has learned much about racial justice and trauma.
-As an educator she hopes to inspire in children an excitement and deep appreciation for nature.
+Rahma was born in Virginia then moved to Hawaii when they were 10 years old.
+The change from colorful seasons to the sandy shores of O’ahu opened their eyes to the diversity of flora and fauna.
+Rahma enjoyed their time outside riding bikes in the forest, hiking muddy waterfalls, and playing in the surf.
+Learning about the environment as a child sparked their interest in working in education and conservation.
+In 2016 Rahma moved to San Francisco to pursue their education and graduated in 2020 with a BA in Environmental Studies.
+Along the way, Rahma has worked with children as a tutor, mentor, and support staff at schools all over San Francisco.
+Working with diverse groups of children, Rahma has learned much about racial justice and trauma, and as an educator they hope to inspire in children an excitement and deep appreciation for nature.

 Angela Ross grew up on the East Coast and has lived in San Francisco since 2009.
 Her true passion in life is planning and organizing anything – from the mundane to the extraordinary.
 She also loves traveling, hiking, camping, and being at the beach.
 She has a Bachelor’s Degree in Anthropology from NYU and a Nutrition Consultant Certification from Bauman College in Berkeley.
 She has worked as a Tour Manager for international orchestras, an Event Manager for corporate events across Australia, Asia, and India, an Administrative & Marketing Manager for an eco-resort in Belize, and for the last 8 years operated her own business as a Nutrition & Wellness Coach.
 She was introduced to Parks Plus Creation in 2017 after joining a Chickadee Class with her son, she has been obsessed ever since!
 She is thrilled to bring her organizational and administrative skills to the PPC team to help them manage their systems and programs, and assist families as they learn about the wonders of forest school.